IBIS-PH Contents and Usage

 - Links and Online Help - If you are still not finding the information you need or if you have questions please check the help page or the links page for additional information and resources.

-- Phone and Email Support - If you are still not finding what you are looking for or would rather talk to or email a real live person, please do not hesitate to contact the UDOH Center for Health Data and Informatics by email at firstname.lastname@example.org or by phone at (801) 538-9191.
+- Phone and Email Support - If you are still not finding what you are looking for or would rather talk to or email a real live person, please do not hesitate to contact the Division of Data, Systems, and Evaluation by email at firstname.lastname@example.org or by phone at (801) 538-9191.